microsoft/qsharp/katas/content/deutsch_jozsa/index.md

 **What you should know to start working on this kata:**

-- Basic concepts of single-qubit gates
+- Basic single-qubit gates
-- Basic concepts of quantum measurements
+- Quantum measurements
 - Deutsch algorithm - the single-qubit variant of Deutsch-Jozsa algorithm.

 If you need a refresher on these topics, you can check out the previous katas.